IvanGentta/My-Portfolio/README.md

 ## Full responsive / Components

-You can view my projects in any device, I always work mobile first.
+You can view my projects in any device, I always start from the mobile view #mobileFirst.

 - You can navigate my portfolio with its fixed _navbar_.
 - Get to know me in the _main_ and _about_ components.